 Most NHS services were under considerable pressure before the pandemic.
 Accommodating the surge in admissions has led to redeploying staff and facilities and suspending most planned care for patients with pre-existing health care needs.
-But there are growing concerns about the impact of the COVID-19 outbreak on the health care needs of those with longer term health conditions (LTCs).
+But there are concerns about the impact of the COVID-19 outbreak on the health care needs of those with longer term health conditions (LTCs).
 Ongoing collaboration and communication between care providers and their patients will be hugely important especially during the next few months.

 Here are our 5 recommendations for improving care for patients with LTCs: